Lisbon Gay Travel

 Sitting outside for an early dinner or late afternoon lunch with a glass of wine is marvelous.
 Both the restaurant and the surrounding streetscape are so pretty!

 Vintecinco is a brand new tasting-style tapas restaurant in Lisbon.
 It was one of my favorites, especially for every plate’s presentation, the pace of each dish, and the happy, friendly waiters.
-I highly recommend Lisbon gay travelers try this place!
+I highly recommend this place.

 Pestaleria Bernard is a relaxed streetside café that’s ideal for a mid-afternoon beer or snack.
 It has the vibe of a higher-end café that still feels informal.